Egyptian Hip Hop (band)

 Egyptian Hip Hop were an English indie rock band formed in Greater Manchester in 2008.
-Their debut EP, "Some Reptiles Grew Wings", was released 20 September 2010 through the Hit Club record label.
-Their debut album "Good Dont Sleep" was released in the UK on 22 October 2012 through R&S Records.
+Their debut EP, Some Reptiles Grew Wings, was released 20 September 2010 via Hit Club.
+Their lone studio album Good Don't Sleep was released in the UK on 22 October 2012 via R&S Records.

-Biography
+History

-Egyptian Hip Hop formed in winter 2008 by friends Alex Hewett (lead vocals, guitar and keyboards) and Louis Stevenson-Miller (guitar, bass, keyboards and backing vocals).
-They recruited school friends Alex Pierce (drums, backing vocals) and Nick Delap (guitar and bass), who had previously played in a band with Hewett under the name Copycats.
+Egyptian Hip Hop was formed in winter 2008 by friends Alex Hewett (lead vocals, guitar and keyboards) and Louis Stevenson-Miller (guitar, bass, keyboards and backing vocals).
+They recruited school friends Alex Pierce (drums, backing vocals) and Nick Delap (guitar and bass), who had previously played in a band with Hewett under the name "Copycats".

 The band began rehearsing at Manchester's Sunshine Studios and playing small gigs in the city's cafes and bars.
-They later embarked on their first real UK tour with Hit Club label mates Is Tropical.
+They later embarked on their first UK tour with Is Tropical.

-In February 2010, Egyptian Hip Hop were invited to record a live session for Huw Stephens's BBC Radio One show on 4 February 2010, in which they played four songs - "Wild Human Child", "Heavenly", "Moon Crooner" and "Valhalla Party".
+On 4 February 2010, Egyptian Hip Hop were invited to record a live session for Huw Stephens's BBC Radio One show, where they played four songs - "Wild Human Child", "Heavenly", "Moon Crooner" and "Valhalla Party".

-After releasing a music video for Wild Human Child on YouTube on 15 March 2010 the band released debut double A-side single "Wild Human Child" / "Heavenly", produced by Sam Eastgate of Late of the Pier on 12 April 2010 through the Hit Club /Zarcorp Records label.

-Egyptian Hip Hop received further press attention and were booked to play bigger festival slots, including Evolution, Reading and Leeds weekend and France's MIDI Festival.
+On 15 March 2010, the band released a music video for Wild Human Child on YouTube.
+On 12 April 2010, they released a debut double A-side single "Wild Human Child" / "Heavenly", produced by Sam Eastgate of Late of the Pier on through the Hit Club /Zarcorp Records label.
+Following this, Egyptian Hip Hop were booked to play bigger festival slots, including Evolution, Reading and Leeds weekend and France's MIDI Festival.